 Additional assistance is also provided through project funding.

 All funding given to ISSAT is ODA eligible.
 DCAF is named an Official Development Assistance (ODA) eligible organisation under Annex 2 of the ODA Directives.

 Pooled funding is divided equally between:

-Up to one third of the pooled funding contribution can be used by the bilateral donors for use on services which they request of ISSAT from any of our services lines, subject to mandate and capacity constraints.
-Once, this one third has been drawn down, Members will be asked to top-up pooled funding, should they wish to receive additional support.
+Up to 33% of the pooled funding can be used by the bilateral Governing Board Members, allocated to any of ISSAT’s service lines, subject to mandate and capacity constraints.
+Once this 33% of the total pooled funding are spent, Governing Board Members will be asked to top-up pooled funding, should they wish to receive additional support.

-One third of pooled funding is used to fund the request from our multilateral members on a cost-sharing basis.
-Under cost-sharing, ISSAT pooled funding covers ISSAT advisors costs, while the multilateral actors, such as the UN, AU or EU, cover costs associated to the deployment of ISSAT advisors (flights, accommodation and daily substance allowance/per diem).
+The other 33% of pooled funding is used to fund requests by Multilateral Governing Board Members on a cost-sharing basis.
+This covers ISSAT advisors’ costs, while the multilateral member cover costs associated to the deployment of ISSAT advisors.

-This mechanism also allows for non-members to draw on ISSAT expertise, providing capacity is available.
-Our primary focus always remains with our Members.
+Project Funding also allows for non-members to draw on ISSAT expertise, providing capacity is available.
+Our primary focus thus always remains with our Governing Board Members.